Valence unveils training program to help build pipeline of Black execs – TechCrunch

 Among the organizations participating at the launch of this program are Accel, Electrolux, GGV Capital, Norwest Venture Partners, Providence Strategic Growth, Roblox, Silicon Valley Bank and Upfront Ventures.

-The program itself includes a couple of key components including a curriculum designed around three modules: leading self, leading others and leading within your organization.
+The program itself includes a couple of key components, including a curriculum designed around three modules: leading self, leading others and leading within your organization.

 “Each of the curriculum components across those three modules truly provides content and development for our members that focus on how they are able to represent themselves and navigate the nuances of being an emerging Black executive in their organization, how they’re able to amplify their leadership readiness, how they’re able to communicate more effectively in their organizations and externally as well, and the steps that they need to take in order to fully own their career development,” Williams said.

 But Williams wanted to do more than provide training materials for the members, she wanted to provide support for every member of the BONDS program.
-So the other component of this is a cohort with 10 peers in each one led by a facilitator and a coach who lead the members in deeper discussions about the training materials.
+So the other component of this is a cohort with 10 peers, led by a facilitator and a coach who lead the members in deeper discussions about the training materials.

-“It’s a safe space to practice what they’ve learned in the on demand curriculum, but also dive as deep as they need to in order to feel fully ready to promote themselves within their organization,” she said.
+“It’s a safe space to practice what they’ve learned in the on-demand curriculum, but also dive as deep as they need to in order to feel fully ready to promote themselves within their organization,” she said.

 The program is trying to address a real problem related to Black employees getting the opportunity to grow into management and executive positions.
 The company pointed out that while Black professionals make up 12% of entry-level corporate jobs, just short of their 13.4% representation in the U.S. population, their numbers fall to 7% of management roles, according to research conducted by McKinsey & Co.